Few people ever imagine becoming a carer and it can take time to adjust to this role.

 Finding out all you can about Parkinson’s will help you and the person you care for to make informed choices about the best care and treatment.

 There is a wealth of information both printed and on the Internet to help you find out more about Parkinson’s.
+Explore our About Parkinson's and Living Well sections for detailed information on every aspect of the condition.

 Can I get any financial help as a carer?